Welcome from the Summer School Artistic Director

 Music for Everyone invites you to a friendly, relaxed playing day at Nottingham’s Albert Hall.

-Conducted by Angela Kay and Josh Goodman, this playing day will give you the chance to renew old skills or put new-found ones into practice in a friendly relaxed and supportive environment.
+Conducted by Alex Robinson (orchestra and strings) and Claire Franklin (wind band), this playing day will give you the chance to renew old skills or put new-found ones into practice in a friendly, relaxed and supportive environment

 Workshop Day Timetable